← Back to AiCitationChecker

 Journal editors

 First-pass screening at intake.
-Flag citation inconsistencies before the manuscript reaches a reviewer's desk.
+Flag fabricated or mis-described references before the manuscript reaches a reviewer's desk.

 Research assistants

-Audit literature reviews and systematic reviews for citation completeness.
-Every gap documented automatically.
+Audit literature reviews and systematic reviews for citations that do not resolve.
+Every problem entry documented automatically.

 Free to Start.
 Priced for What It Saves.